The Space Law Review: Germany

-As mentioned in Section I, the Ministry announced that a first draft of the Space Act will be published in 2020.
-While it is known that the Space Act will aim to encourage private commercial space activities, there is little public information available on its specific contents.
-The coalition agreement of the current government merely states that a Space Act will be initiated to ensure investment and legal certainty for non-governmental space activities.
-According to Ministry officials, the goal is to create a legal framework for commercial space activities encouraging private investment with low bureaucratic hurdles and as little regulation as possible.
-In particular, national provisions limiting liability of and enabling affordable insurance coverage for private entities in the space market are considered to be essential if commercial activities are to be promoted in the German market.
-Apparently, the Space Act will not establish national provisions for space mining activities.
-The Ministry announced in this respect that it would rather support activities at international level aiming at consistent international rules regarding space mining.
+As mentioned in Section I, the Ministry previously announced that a first draft of the Space Act would be published in 2020, but this has not yet occurred.
+While it is known that the Space Act will aim to encourage private commercial space activities, there is little public information available on its contents.
+The current government's coalition agreement states that the Space Act will be initiated to ensure investment and legal certainty for non-governmental space activities.
+According to Ministry officials, the goal is to create a legal framework for commercial space activities, encouraging private investment with low bureaucratic hurdles and with as little regulation as possible.
+National provisions limiting the liability of, and enabling affordable insurance coverage for, private entities in the space market are essential if commercial activities are to be promoted in the German market.
+The Space Act will not establish national provisions for space mining activities.
+The Ministry announced that it would rather support activities at the international level, aiming at consistent international rules regarding space mining.

-Furthermore, the government included in the coalition agreement their intention to participate in the establishment of a global space weather centre to research and mitigate space weather risks for national technical infrastructure.
+Furthermore, the government included in the coalition agreement between the political parties forming the government its intention to participate in the establishment of a global space weather centre to research and mitigate space weather risks for national technical infrastructure.

 It remains to be seen if, when and to what extent national legislation will be adopted with respect to space-related activities.